SAMFlow: Eliminating Any Fragmentation in Optical Flow with Segment Anything Model: Related Works

 \subsection{Optical Flow}

-As a fundamental vision task, optical flow has been studied for many years.
-Traditional methods such as \cite{lucas198LK} and \cite{horn1981HS} regard optical flow estimation as an energy optimization task and use human-designed data and prior terms as optimization objectives, which cannot satisfy the complex motion in real images.
+Optical flow has been studied for many years as a fundamental vision task.
+Traditional methods such as \cite{lucas198LK} and \cite{horn1981HS} regard optical flow estimation as an energy optimization task and use human-designed data and prior terms as optimization objectives, which cannot satisfy the complex motion in natural images.
 In recent years, benefiting from the emergence of deep learning and large-scale synthetic optical flow datasets, most high-performance optical flow estimation methods learn optical flow automatically in an end-to-end manner.
 Model design and data collection replace the data and prior term, and become the focus of today's optical flow algorithm researchers.

 For the model, the researchers successively introduced convolutional network as FlowNet \cite{dosovitskiy2015flownet}, multi-scale network as PWC-Net \cite{sun2018pwc}, recurrent network as RAFT \cite{teed2020raft}, Transformer as FlowFormer \cite{huang2022flowformer} and other structures, making the inherent learning ability of the optical flow model enhanced gradually.
+Meanwhile, reducing model time-consuming is also a research direction like \cite{cheng2023contextaware}.

 For data, from Chairs \cite{dosovitskiy2015flownet}, Things \cite{mayer2016flyingthings} to later AutoFlow \cite{sun2021autoflow}, Spring \cite{mehl2023spring}, the diversity and authenticity of synthetic datasets are increasing, while the richness of real datasets is also slowly increasing (KITTI \cite{geiger2013kitti} and HD1K \cite{kondermann2016hd1k}).